-There is no limitation to the number of pre-proposals or proposals in which an institution (including universities and national laboratories) may participate as a subrecipient.
-DOE will consider the latest received submissions to be the institution's intended submissions.
+There is no limitation to the number of proposals on which an institution appears as a subrecipient.

 Should DOE receive submissions in excess of the applicable limits, DOE reserves the right, in its sole discretion, to request additional or clarifying information to ascertain the institution's intended submissions.
 Otherwise, DOE will consider the latest received submissions to be the institution's intended submissions.

-- Pre-proposals in excess of the limited number of submissions may be discouraged. - Proposals in excess of the limited number of submissions may be declined without review.
+- Letters of intent in excess of the limited number of submissions will be discouraged. - Proposals in excess of the limited number of submissions will be declined without review.